fmontesi/jo/README.md

 Jo is based on [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), which is natively supported by modern browsers.
 If you want to use Jo with older browsers, use a [polyfill for fetch](https://github.com/github/fetch).

+# FAQ

+## How do I handle basic values in root nodes sent by Jolie?
+(AKA response.$)

+In JSON, an element can either be a basic value (e.g., strings, numbers), an object, or an array.
+In Jolie, there are no restrictions: an element is always a tree, and each node can contain _both_ a basic value and subnodes (similarly to markup languages).
+For example, this is valid Jolie: `"Homer" { .children[0] = "Bart", .children[1] = "Lisa" }`.
+It gives a tree containing the string `Homer` in its root node, which has an array subnode `children` with two elements.
+If you receive this tree using `Jo` in variable `response`, you can access the value contained in the root node (`"Homer"` in our example) by `response.$`.